-Congratulations to Won Lee (religion), the recipient of the 2022 Advising and Mentoring Award!
+Congratulations to Stacia Hoeksema (sociology and social work) and Dwight TenHuisen (world languages), the recipients of the 2023 Advising and Mentoring Award!

 Purpose of the Award